CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 3. Standard ssh-add have some options like -c and -t, but they are not recognized by the windows ssh.
 Instead of a reasonable error it writes only that the the agent failed.
 Then you have to guess why and spend a lot of time experimenting.
 Bad error messages!

-## VSCode and CRDE Rust programming in container
+## VSCode and CRUSTDE Rust programming in container

 Follow instructions: <https://github.com/bestia-dev/docker_rust_development>